Loading Color Matcher…

 Select your matched markers to build a custom palette.
 Export the palette with marker codes and names, or save it for future reference.
 Use the matched markers in your artwork knowing they're the closest possible matches to your reference colors.

-Color Matcher always shows the closest available markers from your collection, ranked by Delta E distance.
+Color Matcher always shows the closest available swatches from your loaded database, ranked by Delta E 2000 distance.
 If no exact match exists, you'll see the nearest alternatives with their Delta E scores.
-You can then decide whether to use the closest match, blend multiple markers, or add a new marker to your collection.
-The matcher also suggests similar markers you might consider purchasing.
+You can decide whether to use the closest match or blend multiple swatches.
+To expand your options, you canupload an updated database that includes additional colors.

 Yes!
-Color Matcher works with any marker database you upload.
-The demo includes Ohuhu markers, but you canupload your own collection containing Copic, Prismacolor, Arteza, or any other brand.
-As long as each marker has accurate LAB color values, the matcher will find the closest options from your specific collection.
+Color Matcher works with any swatch database you upload.
+The demo includes Ohuhu markers, but you canupload your own collection containing Copic, Prismacolor, Arteza, or any other brand — markers, colored pencils, paints, or any medium with physical swatches.
+Databases with measured LAB values give the most accurate matches; hex-only databases also work at slightly lower precision.